herttaleinonen/DFSM/data_analysis/README.md

 ## Data analysis scripts

-This repository contains data analysis scripts for the behavioral and eye‑movement data recorded in the visual search and visibility experiments, located in the data-folder.
+This repository contains data analysis scripts for the behavioral and eye‑movement data recorded in the visual search and visibility experiments.

 All `.md` scripts can be run in RStudio to reproduce the figures reported in the paper.

 ### Data files

-The aggregated data used by the analysis scripts are provided in a single file:
+The aggregated data used by the analysis scripts are provided in a single file, located in the data-folder:

 - `long.csv` — long‑format data (used by the R analysis scripts)
 - `wide.csv` — wide‑format version of the same data